 ‘The Good Liar’ is an action thriller starring two acting legends, Ian McKellen and Hellen Mirren.
 The film is tightly written with suspenseful drama that reminds of an Alfred Hitchcock movie.
 The lead actors’ performance is also genuine and charming.
 Given their stature, it’s hardly surprising.

-For an industry that is biased towards young people, a thriller starring relatively aged actors and characters is not only rare, but also gets labelled with the perception of not being as quickly paced and fun as others.
+For an industry that is biased towards young people, a thriller starring relatively aged actors and characters is not only rare but also gets labeled with the perception of not being as quickly paced and fun as others.
 However, ‘The Good Liar’ has proven to be an exceptional exception to that perception.

 The short answer is no. However, the story was inspired by a real event in a person’s life.
-‘The Good Liar’ is based on a novel of the same name by the author, Nicholas Searle.
-The novel takes place over nearly a hundred years as it chronicles the life of Roy Courtnay and ends with his plan of cheating McLeish for her money.
+‘The Good Liar’ is based on a novel of the same name by the author Nicholas Searle.
+The novel takes place over nearly a hundred years and chronicles Roy Courtnay’s life, ending with his plan to cheat McLeish for her money.

-Most of the novel is fictional which makes sense, given the shocking twists and turns it takes.
+Most of the novel is fictional, which makes sense, given the shocking twists and turns it takes.
 However, Nicholas Searle has revealed how the idea for the story appeared after a real-life incident.
 It was when Searle found out that one of his distant relatives had started a serious relationship with a man that she met through an online dating service.
-In the story, Courtnay and McLeish get acquainted to each other through an online dating service too.
+In the story, Courtnay and McLeish get acquainted with each other through an online dating service, too.

 When Searle began writing the novel, he also got the opportunity to interact with the children of his relative’s parents.
 All of them, Searle has reminisced, told plenty of stories about the man’s apparently illustrious life.
 This seemed to further prove the writer’s suspicion of the man.
 However, it is only the first chapter of the novel that is somewhat inspired by this person.
 The story of Roy McCourtnay, like Betty McLeish’s is nowhere close to that of real people.
 After the initial idea, Searle imagined the rest of the plot himself.

-‘The Good Liar’ has been praised for its lyrical prose and an inventive structure.
-The story of McCourtnay and McLeish’s romance and the former’s plan are written in the present tense while flashbacks and background stories are written in the past tense.
+‘The Good Liar’ has been praised for its lyrical prose and inventive structure.
+The story of McCourtnay and McLeish’s romance and the former’s plan are written in the present tense, while flashbacks and background stories are written in the past tense.
 The author chose to do that consciously in order to create a distinction between the two narratives that take place parallelly in the novel.
-Moreover, writing in the past tense for forward inclined narratives also adds tension by providing a suspenseful feeling of not knowing what is going to happen next.
+Moreover, writing in the past tense for forward-inclined narratives also adds tension by providing a suspenseful feeling of not knowing what is going to happen next.

 Read More: Ford vs Ferrari Review